-a) Customer contribution -\$5,00010,000 (June 2025)7 or less
+a) Customer contribution - \$6,942 (\$2024/25)7 or less

-Where the connection charges payable by a connection applicant are \$5,00010,000(June 2025) or less, including for basic connection services provided under a model standing offer, then SA Power Networks may, at its discretion, require the connection applicant to pay the connection charges on the connection applicant's acceptance of SA Power Networks' offer to provide connection services.
+Where the connection charges payable by a connection applicant are \$6,942 (\$2024/25) or less, including for basic connection services provided under a model standing offer, then SA Power Networks may require the connection applicant to pay the connection charges on the connection applicant's acceptance of SA Power Networks' offer to provide connection services.

-b) Customer contribution - greater than \$5,00010,000 (June 2025)
+b) Customer contribution - greater than \$6,942 (\$2024/25)

-Where the connection charges payable by a connection applicant are greater than \$5,00010,000 (June 2025), SA Power Networks will include a payment schedule in the offer letter indicating the amount and the due date for payments.
+Where the connection charges payable by a connection applicant are greater than \$6,942 (\$2024/25), SA Power Networks will include a payment schedule in the offer letter indicating the amount and the due date for payments.